-- We lack a holistic understanding of FISP's impact: This is despite the scale of public investment.
-Key areas that need further exploration include FISP's influence on climate change adaptation, its effect on input prices and wage rates, its role in altering income and poverty rates, and the behavioural shifts incentivising smallholder farmers. - FISP is often delayed, undermining its potential impact: Inputs are frequently delivered late, sometimes even after the planting season ends, diminishing their potential impact.
-In 2022, the Zambian National Farmers Union called for the establishment of an Inter-Ministerial Committee to manage delays in seed and fertiliser availability. - It needs to be clarified if FISP is effectively targeting farmers most in need: FISP has encountered difficulties in effectively reaching its intended beneficiaries, with persistent concerns remaining around unequal distribution of resources.
+FISP's influence on climate change adaptation, its effect on input prices and wage rates, its role in altering income and poverty rates, and the behavioural shifts incentivising smallholder farmers.

+- FISP is often delayed, undermining its potential impact: Inputs are frequently delivered late, sometimes even after the planting season ends, diminishing their potential impact.
+In 2022, the Zambian National Farmers Union called for the establishment of an Inter-Ministerial Committee to manage delays in seed and fertiliser availability. - It is unclear if FISP is effectively targeting farmers most in need: FISP has encountered difficulties in effectively reaching its intended beneficiaries, with persistent concerns remaining around unequal distribution of resources.
 It has been observed that larger and wealthier households are more often the recipients of fertilisers and receive more subsidised inputs, as opposed to their smaller, poorer counterparts.
-In doing so, agricultural input programs are more likely to target farmers who would have purchased fertiliser even in the absence of the program, raising concerns around fertiliser additionality.
+In doing so, FISP is more likely to target farmers who would have purchased fertiliser even in the absence of the program, raising concerns around fertiliser additionality.
 Furthermore, input diversion from intended beneficiaries to wholesale markets is likely hindering FISP's impact on agricultural fertiliser use.
 Estimates suggest that each additional ton of fertiliser distributed increases fertiliser use by only 536 kg due to this diversion.
-Consequently, FISP's effect on fertiliser use in Zambia could be overestimated by as much as 62%.

-- FISP might be hindering private sector activity: A study in Zambia highlighted a dynamic where in regions with a less established private sector, government-provided fertilisers boosted usage among smallholder farmers.
+Consequently, FISP's effect on fertiliser use in Zambia could be overestimated by as much as 62% 14 - FISP might be hindering private sector activity: A study in Zambia highlighted a dynamic where in regions with a less established private sector, government-provided fertilisers boosted usage among smallholder farmers.
 However, in areas with a more developed private sector, the provision crowded out private sector activities, sometimes even reducing fertiliser use. - FISP is not considered to be cost effective: While it is estimated that it is not economic for smallholder farmers to purchase fertilizers at market prices, FISP's financial sustainability is questionable as its costs most likely surpass its benefits.
 FISP is estimated to have a financial benefit-cost ratio of just 0.523, where a ratio of 1 would imply that the program breaks even.
 This raises concerns about the program's financial efficiency and long-term viability.